MSC Intellectual Property & Technology Law | 5 min read

 When design rights are a material part of a license agreement, it enable the franchisee (or franchisor if a grant back clause is included) to make, sell, advertise, or rent any product for which the design is registered.
 The right can also be carved out to license specific rights and to retain others that are not in the interest of the franchise agreement.

-If the franchise concept is still at an idea stage and design rights are being contemplated as an

-	inclusion in the model, but not yet registered, entrepreneurs may note: (i) the registration

-	requirements of design rights, especially the requirement for novelty (ii) the term of design right

-	protection in each country of the franchise agreement as this may vary and should be considered when

-	setting the term of the agreement and (iii) the relationship between design rights, copyright and
+If the franchise concept is still at an idea stage and design rights are being contemplated as an inclusion in the model, but not yet registered, entrepreneurs may note: (i) the registration requirements of design rights, especially the requirement for novelty (ii) the term of design right protection in each country of the franchise agreement as this may vary and should be considered when setting the term of the agreement and (iii) the relationship between design rights, copyright and trademark protection.

-	trademark protection.

-	The final part of this note (part 2), will deal with copyright protection and trade secrets as

-	aspects of franchise agreements.
+The final part of this note (part 2), will deal trade secrets as aspects of franchise agreements.

-	This is provided for general information purposes only and should not be relied upon for legal
+This is provided for general information purposes only and should not be relied upon as legal advice.

-	advice.
 You should consult a qualified lawyer on any specific legal question or matter.